eafit-apolo/apolo-users/docs/source/software/applications/gromacs/gromacs-2019.3/index.rst

 Usage
 -----

-This section describes the method to submit jobs with the resource manager SLURM.
+This section describes a way to submit jobs with the resource manager SLURM.

 #.
 Load the necessary environment.